YIO-Remote/remote-os/README.md

 # YIO Remote OS Repository

-For details about the YIO Remote, please visit our documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>

 This repository contains the custom Linux OS for the YIO Remote application.
 It is built with [Buildroot](https://www.buildroot.org/) and managed with [Buildroot Submodule](README_buildroot-submodule.md).
+The output is a ready to use SD card image for the Raspberry Pi Zero W in the YIO remote and a cross-compile toolchain for Qt Creator.

+For details about the YIO Remote, please visit our documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>

 ## Build